Yoga Poses to Release Trauma in Hips and Support Emotional Healing

 Long-held, supported poses can be especially powerful for nervous system healing.
 When your body feels completely held and safe, it might finally loosen its protective grip.

-Restorative practices help signal to your system that it's safe enough to soften.
+By connecting the upper and lower body through gentle movement and awareness, restorative yoga encourages emotional release and improves overall well-being.
 Sometimes that leads to emotional release: tears, shaking, or waves of feeling.
 Sometimes it just feels calming and grounding.

 Both are valuable.
 Both are working.